IsabelC434/IsabelC434/README.md

 I am an entry-level IT professional building hands-on experience in system administration, networking, and IT support.

-I have developed practical skills working with Active Directory, DNS, and troubleshooting real-world technical issues within a Windows Server environment.
+I have developed practical skills working with Active Directory, DNS, VPNs, and troubleshooting real world technical issues within a Windows Server environment.

 ## 🎯 Current Focus